joisig/joisig.com/_posts/2020-02-11-23-rules-to-run-a-software-startup-with-minimum-hassle.md

 Any partnership will take a lot of your time, and often requires a significant investment on your end, be it a reseller, channel partner, marketplace, co-promotion or similar partnership.
 Often, your partner is not similarly invested in terms of money or time (in which case - definitely don’t do the partnership).

-The other problem with partnerships is that they typically remove you one step away from customers, which means you learn more slowly what your customers want and need, and it’s that one step harder to provide excellent customer support and build your brand.
+The other problem with partnerships is that they most often remove you one step away from customers.
+This means you learn more slowly what your customers want and need.
+It will be that one step harder to provide excellent customer support and build your brand.

 ## Rule #17: No patents

 For small companies, patents are unlikely to be of any value unless you hope to get acquired by one of the huge tech companies one day.
-Filing for patents is a fair amount of effort on your behalf, a big distraction when you’re a small team, and it costs a lot of money - there is not just the initial cost of filing but there can be several occasions where you need an additional outlay of multiple thousands of dollars to continue prosecuting the patent until you finally might get it.
+Filing for patents is a fair amount of effort on your behalf, a big distraction when you’re a small team, and it costs a lot of money.
+There is not just the initial cost of filing but there can be several occasions where you need an additional outlay of multiple thousands of dollars to continue prosecuting the patent.
+Even then there's no guarantee you it will be granted.

 Let’s say you get a patent and BigCo starts infringing it.
 They will have 1000x more legal resources than you do, so you have no chance of suing them.
 Conversely, let’s say SmallCo infringes on your patent.
 You might have a chance but the risk you won’t win won’t be worth the legal costs.
-Finally, let’s say OtherCo tries to sue _you_ due to infringing their patent; simply having prior art documented (e.g. in your source code repository or as dated documents in Google Docs or similar) is likely just as good a defense as having filed a patent at some point.
+Finally, let’s say OtherCo tries to sue _you_ due to infringing their patent.
+Having documented prior art related to the patent (e.g. in your source code repository or as dated documents in Google Docs or similar) is likely to be as good a defense as having filed a patent at some point.
 I’ll add a standard “I am not a lawyer” disclaimer, so don’t blame me if you take my advice and I’m wrong.

 Save yourself the hassle and skip filing patents.